Susana-Prado/Eventruck/README.md

 Depending on the role of the users (owners vs. users) they can undertake specific actions:

 - Unregistered users can only view the food truck card without price or availability.
-- Registered users can search and view details of the trucks, as well as create request through a form and pay reservation.
+- Registered users can search and view details of the trucks, as well as create request through a form.
 - Registered owners can register food trucks and a presentation profile to offer their services and receive requests.